 C. REVIEWERS OF ARTICLES

-4. Information contained in an article under review is confidential and shall not be shared with others, nor shall reviewers use non-public information contained in an article to advance their own research or financial interests.
+Reviews should be conducted objectively, and observations should be formulated clearly with supporting arguments, so that authors can use them for improving the paper.
+Information contained in an article under review is confidential and shall not be shared with others, nor shall reviewers use non-public information contained in an article to advance their own research or financial interests.

-1. The Editor-in-Chief should provide to the authors a written rationale for editorial decisions regarding an article submitted for publication.
+Unpublished articles must be treated as confidential documents by all individuals involved in the editorial process.
+Articles submitted by the Editor-in-Chief or an Editor of the publication shall be handled by another Editor of the publication.
+The Editor-in-Chief should provide to the authors a written rationale for editorial decisions regarding an article submitted for publication.
 This is especially important if the article is being rejected.

-4. The Editor-in-Chief or another editor of the publication shall not perform or accept any action that has the sole purpose of increasing the number of citations to influence the bibliometric independent measures of quality or impact of a periodical.
+Editors should take reasonable responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
+The Editor-in-Chief or another editor of the publication shall not perform or accept any action that has the sole purpose of increasing the number of citations to influence the bibliometric independent measures of quality or impact of the journal.

 E. PLAGIARISM DETECTION